MinottiAlessandro/KOReader-CloudStorage-quick-sync/README.md

 Without those, the action will show a "no account configured" message and exit.

+## Manual-sync via hotkey

+To trigger a sync on demand by pressing a key (or key combo):

+1. **Top menu → Settings → Navigation → Physical buttons → Keyboard shortcuts → Function keys → Select one of the options → General**
+2. Find **Synchronize Dropbox (patch)** in the list
+3. Tap it and assign the key (or gesture) you want to use

+From then on, pressing that key from anywhere in KOReader will fire the sync.

 ## Auto-sync on startup

 To sync automatically every time KOReader starts: